codefresh-io/docs.codefresh.io/_docs/new-codefresh/menu-navigation.md

 toc: true
 ---

 Get up to speed with navigation enhancements in the new Codefresh experience.
+This quick reference categorizes the navigation options by user (Avatar) options, account-level administration and configuration, and features and functionality.

 ## Classic > New navigation